 The annual North-West Game Count, shown on the right for the same species, counts the number of animals seen per 100 kilometres driven.
 This graph shows population trends over time and does not show total population estimates.

 It is clearly evident that in the north-west conservancies, numbers of plains game have declined significantly in recent years.
 This is certainly as a result of the extended drought cycle leading to increased mortalities and heavily reduced breeding rates.
 But this is not the only reason: heavy destocking through harvesting was necessary in the early years of the drought cycle to reduce mass mortalities.
 The return of patchy rainfall to the Erongo and Kunene regions in 2016 led to a small short-term increase of species of plains game, particularly springbok, which have the ability to respond quickly to good rainfall.
-Reduced offtakes account for the slight levelling off of the zebra and springbok populations in recent years, but gemsbok populations continue to decline, which is a concern.
-It also needs to be borne in mind that the game counts do not cover the entire landscape, i.e. the counts do not cover the mountainous areas or the escarpment areas to the east – and in this landscape wildlife can and does move great distances.
-This makes it extremely difficult to know precisely the impact of the extended drought on these meta-populations.
-Suffice to say that these have been severely reduced, down to levels similar to those in the late 1990s.
-Game species will need several years of good rains, coupled with low take-off rates, to fully recover to pre-drought levels.
+The gemsbok population remains extremely low.
+Springbok and Hartmann’s mountain zebra populations which were declining showed slightly increased numbers in 2020.
+While the zebra decline is cause for concern, one must also take into account the limitations of road-based counts when counting this species.
+Hartmann’s mountain zebra range widely and, in response to drought, tend to retreat further into the mountainous areas where some grazing still remains.
+Few or no roads exist in these mountains, so zebras in these areas will not be counted on road-based game counts.
+The figures nonetheless reveal that the zebra population has been affected by drought – through increased mortality and/or by moving into inaccessible areas.

 In north-east Namibia conservancies are small and integrally connected to the unfenced adjacent national parks.
-As a result, the north-east ground-based game counts reflect wildlife populations across both conservancies and the national parks.
-In 2018 it was not possible to count in the national parks (all the conservancies were counted) and so we are unable to reflect on the most recent population numbers.
-For consistency, the trend data up until 2017 is presented and it is hoped that the next count in 2019 will again include the parks.
+As a result, the north-east ground-based game counts reflect wildlife populations across both conservancies and the national parks (2018 data are omitted, as game numbers were not counted in the national parks during this year).

 As wildlife densities vary, conservation management efforts focus on maintaining populations between lower and upper thresholds.
 Maintaining numbers above the lower threshold ensures that the species is able to recover from external impacts such as drought, disease, predation, utilisation and poaching.
 Keeping numbers below the upper threshold enables viable offtakes and ensures the population stays in balance with its habitat and other land uses.